budsbound/budsbound.github.io/README.md

 To clone my repository I first made a github account, then downloaded the desktop github app then I copied the original repository on to my pc via the desktop app.

-#ABOUT ME
+# ABOUT ME

-##MY INTERESTS
+## MY INTERESTS

-I think my main interest is *Warhammer 40k* as a hobby it has consumed me since early middleschool it has absolutely absurd sayings like
+I think my main interest is *Warhammer 40k*.
+As a hobby, it has consumed me since early middle school.
+It has absolutely absurd sayings like:

->Ruthlessness is the kindness of the wise.
+> Ruthlessness is the kindness of the wise.

 It also has a pletory of [cool art](https://static.posters.cz/image/1300/affiches-et-posters/warhammer-40k-the-battle-of-baal-i100441.jpg)